The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 \begin{df} A {\em mathematical lattice with a basis} of rank $m$ in $\R^n$ is an injective group homomorphism $\rho_L:\Z^m\hookrightarrow \R^n$.
 If $m=n$ then such a lattice is called a {\em Bravais lattice with a basis}. \end{df} If $\rho$ is a mathematical lattice with a basis, we let $L:=\rho_L(\Z^m)$ be its image then this is a discrete subgroup of $\R^n$ which is isomorphic to $\Z^n$.
 We will refer to $L$ as a mathematical/Bravais lattice.

 A Bravais subgroup or sublattice is a subgroup $L'\subset L$ which is a Bravais lattice.

-Any Bravais lattice $L$ acts by translations on $\R^n$ and a {\em primitive cell} for a is a fundamental domain for this action.
+Any Bravais lattice $L$ acts by translations on $\R^n$ and a {\em primitive cell} is a fundamental domain for this action.
 In general a {\em cell} is a fundamental domain for a Bravais subgroup $L'$ of $L$.

 \begin{ex} The integer points $\Z^n\subset \R^n$ are a Bravais lattice which we call the {\em crystallographic lattice}.
 A crystallographic cell is a primitive cell for this lattice.
 The unit cube is a primitive cell.
 The cube of length $2$ is a cell that is not primitive. \end{ex}